cwi-swat/rascal-tetris/README.md

-The Tetis demo was written by Atze van der Ploeg.
+The Tetris demo was written by Atze van der Ploeg.

 It demonstrates the Rascal language and in particular the library for interactive software visualization (Figure).